Julián Fernández (baseball)

-Julián Antonio Fernández (born December 5, 1995) is a Dominican professional baseball pitcher for the Toronto Blue Jays organization.
-He made his Major League Baseball debut in 2021 for the Colorado Rockies.
+Julián Antonio Fernández (born December 5, 1995) is a Dominican professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies and Los Angeles Dodgers.

 Career

 Colorado Rockies

-Fernández signed with the Colorado Rockies in 2012 as an international free agent.
-He made his professional debut in 2013 with the Rookie-level DSL Rockies where he compiled a 1–1 win-loss record and a 7.94 earned run average (ERA) in ten games.
+Fernández signed with the Colorado Rockies in July 2012 as an international free agent.
+He made his professional debut in 2013 with the Rookie-level Dominican Summer League (DSL) Rockies where he compiled a 1–1 win–loss record and a 7.94 earned run average (ERA) in ten games.
 In 2014, he returned to the DSL, posting a 1–0 record and 5.60 ERA in 18 relief appearances, and in 2015, he split time between the DSL and the Rookie-level Grand Junction Rockies, pitching to a combined 3–2 record, 3.55 ERA and 1.11 WHIP in 28 total games between the two clubs.
-He spent 2016 with the Low-A Boise Hawks, going 1–2 with a 1.17 ERA in 21 appearances out of the bullpen.
-He spent the 2017 season with the Single-A Asheville Tourists, posting a 1–2 record and 3.26 ERA with 57 strikeouts in 51 games.
+He spent 2016 with the Low-A Boise Hawks, going 1–2 with a 1.17 ERA in 21 appearances out of the bullpen and spent the 2017 season with the Single-A Asheville Tourists, posting a 1–2 record and 3.26 ERA with 57 strikeouts in 51 games.